sammaxfleet/LA-MASIA-PROJECT-1/README.md

-LA MASIA
+# LA MASIA

 ![Responsive.screens](assets/images/Responsiveness.png)

+La Masia means "The FarmHouse" in spanish.
-I wanted to construct a site with colour, the site captures the vibrant & nostalgic colours of Barcelona Football Club's Youth Academy La Masia.
+It is the Youth Acadmey for Barcelona Football Club, site captures the vibrant & nostalgic colours of Barcelona, & expresses an overall outlook of the Acadmey's company culture.
-The site is targetd at people wanting to join the Academy and gain some foundational knowledge on what the academy offers.
+The site is targeted at people wanting to join the Academy or to gain some foundational knowledge on what the academy offers.

 The site is a four page site,